 Extended child care leave

-Regular employees can take this leave without pay at the conclusion of their maternity, parental or pre-placement adoption leave.
+Regular employees can take this leave without pay at the conclusion of their pre-placement adoption leave.
 The total combined leave can be up to 18 months.
 Send a written request to your supervisor at least four weeks before the end of your leave.

 Extended child care leave follows the same rules as a general leave without pay for pension contributions and maintaining benefits coverage.

-Employees can also use vacation earned before their maternity, parental or pre-placement adoption leave to extend their time off work.
+Employees can also use vacation earned before their pre-placement adoption leave to extend their time off work.